Shruti-T/Academic-Portal/README.md

 # MySqlStudentdb

-A simple Mysql Student Database connection via nodejs.
+A simple Mysql Institute Database connection via nodejs.
+User can insert a faculty or student details to the database.